Undergraduate degrees

 Flexible degrees: Enhance your learning by choosing to take a study abroad year or industry placement, which develops your independence and is attractive to employers.

 Career prospects: Our graduates are highly sought after by leading employers.
-91% of UK based graduates from the School of Food Science and Nutrition are employed and/or in further study within 15 months of graduation.
-(Graduate Outcome Survey 2019/20)
+97% of UK based graduates who responded from the School of Food Science and Nutrition are in graduate level employment such as professional or managerial work within 15 months of graduation.
+(Graduating cohort 2020/21, Graduate Outcome Survey)

 Research-based learning: Our globally recognised research feeds directly into your course and shapes what you learn with the latest thinking.